oliver-howard/booklore-recs/README.md

 - [ ] Export recommendations to various formats
 - [ ] Integration with Goodreads
 - [ ] Caching to reduce API costs
-- [ ] Batch processing for multiple users
 - [ ] Recommendation history tracking
 - [ ] Social features (share recommendations)

 ## Inspiration

 This project is inspired by and uses similar techniques to:
-- [Unearthed App](https://github.com/Unearthed-App/unearthed-app) - AI-powered book analysis and recommendations
+- [Unearthed App](https://github.com/Unearthed-App/unearthed-app) - AI-powered book analysis and highlight syncing

 ## License